frogsfrogs/frogsfrogs.github.io/booking-info.md

 ## COVID-19 PRECAUTIONS - REQUIRED FOR APPOINTMENT
 <br>

+- The building my studio is in requires that everybody is wearing a KN-95 or surgical mask or N-95.
+Please come wearing one and keep it on for the duration of the appointment.
+If there is difficulty in obtaining one, I will have extra on hand.
 - Please RESCHEDULE if you are sick/someone you came into contact is sick.
 I will reschedule w/ no additional deposit or refund if necessary for this!!
 - Please NO companions, though they are welcome to accompany you up to the point of the building door.
 - Please EAT before your appointment!
 Also please bring your own water bottle.
-- The building my studio is in requires that everybody is wearing a KN-95 or surgical mask (or N-95).
-Please come wearing one and keep it on for the duration of the appointment.
-If there is difficulty in obtaining one, I will have extra on hand.
 - I'm getting tested every 2 weeks if not more frequently.
 - Please get **tested** if you at all can!
 We will be spending an extended period of time together at a very close distance.
 If it is a great difficulty then I understand as the testing situation is so variable, but please exercise caution where you can.
 - There are 2 rooms in our studio.
 We will have at most 4 people (2 artists+clients) in the smaller room and 6 people in the big room (3 artists+clients), and the stations are spaced out.